bmandracchia/MIRO/README.md

 ## Examples ##

 ![](Figures/Image_TIRF.png)
 *Noise correction of three-color TIRFM images at different SNRs*.
 Raw images of a fixed BPAE cell were obtained at camera exposure times of 10 ms (A), 20 ms (B), 50 ms (C), and 100 ms (D).
 (E-H) The relative images after MIRO processing.
 Zoomed-in images corresponding to the dashed area for each SNR level before (I,K,M,O) and after processing (J,L,N,P).
 Scale bars: 5 &mu;m (A), 2 &mu;m (I).
+&nbsp;

 ![](Figures/Image_Confocal.png)
 *Sub-diffraction-limited confocal microscopy at low illumination power using a GaAsP PMT.*